Spica-Vir/Spica-Vir.github.io/_posts/2022-01-17-CRYSTAL17 Resources.md

 3. For local servers without batch system.
 Both serial and parallel versions of CRYSTAL are supported.

 # Appendix: the output naming scheme
 A table is provided here to list the current naming schemes of the simulation outputs in my research group, with modifications.
 Even though this page is regularly inspection, oversight is inevitable.
-The complete and up-to-date naming scheme can be found in the [CRYSTAL jobsubmitter page](https://github.com/cmsg-icl/crystal_shape_control/tree/main/CRYSTAL_job_sub_ICHPC) of the group github repository.
+The complete and up-to-date naming scheme is available in the `settings` files of the job submission script folders.

 The input file and job submission file are named as `jobname.xxx`.